coronalabs/corona-docs/markdown/tutorial/basics/anonymousFunctions/index.markdown

 </div>
 <div class="docs-tip-inner-right">

 Note that there are times when you can __not__ use anonymous functions.
 One specific instance is when you assign functions to event listeners.
-Because the event listener system in Corona is based around storing the address of functions that are specified to handle events, the address that you pass in when removing an event listener via `object:removeEventListener()` must match the address that was passed in to `object:addEventListener()`.
+Because the event listener system in CORONA_CORE_PRODUCT is based around storing the address of functions that are specified to handle events, the address that you pass in when removing an event listener via `object:removeEventListener()` must match the address that was passed in to `object:addEventListener()`.

 </div>
 </div>